 OFFICIAL SHOWCASE at CINARS Biennale 2018

-OFFICIAL SHOWCASE at FOLK ALLIANCE INTERNATIONAL CONFERENCE held in Montréal next FEB 14,15,16, 2019
+OFFICIAL SHOWCASE at FOLK ALLIANCE INTERNATIONAL CONFERENCE 2019 (Fairmount Hotel, Montréal)

 The award winning and highly acclaimed band Le Vent du Nord is a leading force in Quebec’s progressive francophone folk movement and an iconic name in Quebec’s traditional music revival.
 The group’s vast repertoire draws from both traditional sources and original compositions, while enhancing it’s hard-driving soulful music (rooted in the Celtic diaspora) with a broad range of global influences.